 This type of insulation is made up of fiberglass, cellulose, or stone wool.
 It is usually dumped or blown into finished wall cavities, hard-to-reach places, and attic floors.

 This type of insulation usually settles over time and can create some cold spots when installing it vertically.

 The R-value usually increases with enough compression.
 When installing, you should wear eye protection and a mask.

-2- Blanket/Batts and Rolls
+2- Blankets/Batts and Rolls

-These are rolls or rectangles of insulation made from stone wool, fiberglass, natural ,fibers or plastic that nestle in between the usual studs and joist spacings.
+These are rolls or rectangles of insulation made from stone wool, fiberglass, natural fibers, or plastic that nestle in between the usual studs and joist spacings.

-Batts and rolls are particularly good for floors, unfinished walls and ceilings.
+Batts and rolls are particularly good for floors, unfinished walls, and ceilings.